elbaradi/elbaradi/README.md

 - 🌱 Currently learning more _**Java**_
 - 👨‍💻 Studied software engineering at [Codam](https://www.codam.nl/en/for-companies) (part of the [42 network](https://42.fr/en/what-is-42/42-program-explained/))
 - 📚 An academic background in Philosophy and Economics
-- 🪚 Manufactured and sold my own [laptop stands](https://en.edelhard.nl) made from reclaimed wood
+- 🪚 Manufactured and sold our own laptop stands made from reclaimed wood
 - ⭐ Life goals: writing a book ✍️ and building my own house 🧱

 Public are my old school projects, hackathon submissions and technical assignments, which are written in: